-When you exclusively wear flats, you have to learn to notice the subtle difference in how clothes lay on the body in a flat vs. a heel.
+When you wear flats, you have to learn to notice the subtle difference in how clothes lay on the body in a flat vs. a heel.

-For example, full, wide-leg pants are a no-go with flats because they require height to work (for the most part).
+For example, extra wide-leg, full length pants are a no-go with flats because they require height to work (for the most part).

 Flats are Super Chic

-There is something for everyone from an investment pair to under a $100 option that is both stylish and comfortable.
+There is something for everyone from an investment pair to under a $50 option.

 Our Favorite Comfortable Flats